Humanitarian and Health Assistance from the United States to Ecuador In Response to the COVID-19 Crisis

 - Strengthening Joint Task Force Capacity: The United States Southern Command and the Special Health Team of the Guayas Joint Task Force, through a videoconference, exchanged lessons learned and best practices for the handling of bodies and thus help to families of victims of COVID-19.

-— Andrew Sherr, United States Consul General in Ecuador
+— Brian Quigley, United States Consul General in Ecuador

 Examples from the U.S. Private Sector

-- Burger King handed out burgers to some heroes who were working day-to-day against COVID-19 at hospitals and ECU 911 centers across the country, among others.
+- Burger King handed out burgers to medical and security personnel who were working day-to-day against COVID-19 at hospitals and ECU 911 centers across the country, among others.

 - Cargill committed to deliver polymerase chain reaction (PCR) test kits to SOLCA in Guayaquil.